 If you care for your dentures the same as you would care for natural teeth, this helps prevent oral health problems such as gum disease and other issues such as bad breath.

-To care for dentures, it is recommended to:
+To care for your dentures, it is recommended to:

 - Use a cleaning solution specifically designed for dentures at least once a week

-- Remove your dentures before to going to sleep, unless your dentist advises you otherwise
+- Remove your dentures before going to sleep, unless your dentist advises you otherwise

 - Store your dentures away from heat sources or direct sunlight